mircealungu/mircea/drafts/programming is not going anywhere.md

 In particular, this is a critique of a particularly strong claim related to Generative AI, that: **an LLM will at some point (usually, very "soon") replace the need for developers to know programming languages**.

-The reasoning is often syllogistic in nature:
+The reasoning of those who make this claim is often syllogistic in nature:
 - in the early days of computing, developers used to write assembly language
 - then compilers came and allowed the programmers to write high-level languages and the assembly language was *generated*, thus eliminating the need for programmers to write assembly
 - LLMs are going to take this generation to the next level, by automatically eliminating the need for programmers to write code in high-level languages because all the programmer will need to do is to write in natural language what they wish done, and the AI will automatically *generate* the necessary code.